 Largely speaking, you have to determine where you sit in a given entrepreneurial ecology.
-If the idea’s already out there, then by default you can’t be the early bird, though better marketing can make it seem like the product was your idea.
-Remember, Apple wasn’t the first company to come up with an MP3 player, but they marketed and packaged it better, as well developing a convenience-based locked-in ecosystem through the iTunes Store.
+If the idea's already out there, then by default you can’t be the early bird, though better marketing can make it seem like the product was your idea.
+Remember, Apple wasn’t the first company to come up with an MP3 player, but they marketed and packaged it better, as well as developing a convenience-based locked-in ecosystem through the iTunes Store.

 As you can tell from above, though, all is not lost if you’re late but innovative.
 Perhaps you can pull an Apple and market or package the innovation differently.
 Maybe you see a new social demographic or trend that the market leader hasn’t accepted yet; this strategy worked well for Amazon.
 Maybe you can take a technology and make it simpler like the FlipCam did.
 Perhaps there’s a service that can follow a product or a way to productize the service.
 Or maybe your brand will resonate more with a different segment; rather than being yet another twenty-something social media consultant, you could go all the way by leveraging your experience and maturity and connecting with an older audience.
 (Who’s teaching Grandma how to use Facebook?
 Somebody, please help her!)